ALERT Ngaaruawaahia library is closed until further notice.

 Birchwood Lane vehicle speed reduction trial

-The trial was installed on Birchwood Lane in response to a community concerns, including a number of customer complaints via council’s customer service system regarding the speed of vehicles on Birchwood Lane.
+In May 2025, temporary chicanes were installed on Birchwood Lane in response to a community concerns, including a number of customer complaints via council’s customer service system regarding the speed of vehicles on Birchwood Lane.

 Traffic speed data collected supported these concerns.